Automated data onboarding: action execution tasks

 C. Action Execution Tasks

 Dealing with duplicate records is a familiar problem for even the most junior marketers.
 List loading is often the biggest source of how duplicates are introduced to your systems.
 Without using technology, manually checking for duplicates for each record in the list to be loaded is a pain you would not want to inflict on yourself or any employee of yours.
 With the help of technology, every record can be checked against existing leads and contacts in your system.
-If the record already exists in your system, then you need to automate the disposition process.
+If the record already exists in your data entry system, then you need to automate the disposition process.
 Here are the most common actions to be automated:

 - Update existing record with selected information from the new record